-The Texas readiness assessment identified 12 Texas Association of Community Colleges member colleges that demonstrated serious commitment to, and greatest capacity for, transformational work at scale, as well as strong partnerships with public schools and four-year institutions.
+Cadre 1 was selected through a competitive application process using the AACC Readiness Assessment adapted for Texas.
+The Texas assessment identified 12 Texas Association of Community Colleges member colleges that demonstrated serious commitment to, and greatest capacity for, transformational work at scale, as well as strong partnerships with public schools and four-year institutions.
 Cadre 1 colleges represent all six regions of the state, including institutions of various sizes and settings.
 This regional distribution builds the foundation for regional leaders, regional support, and regional solutions.
 See Appendix A for a listing of Texas community colleges by regions and settings.

 Texas colleges participating in the AACC Pathways Project were provided the opportunity to join Cadre 1 with the full support of the Texas Success Center.
-In addition to current support through the national effort, these colleges received additional coaching and assistance tailored to their individual capacity-building needs, complementing existing commitments to the AACC Pathways strategies, advance work, and national institutes.
+In addition to current support through the national effort, these colleges are provided additional coaching and assistance tailored to their individual capacity-building needs, complementing existing commitments to the AACC Pathways strategies, advance work, and national institutes.
+Additional opportunities are also available for these colleges to provide leadership and peer coaching among other Cadre 1 colleges.